sudheerj/javascript-interview-questions/README.md

 ##### Answer: 1

 If a function is called with `undefined`, the `undefined` value is treated as a parameter.
 But if the function is not passed with any parameters, the `arguments` object doesn't include any argument eventhough the function has default function parameter.
-Hence, the function invocation with `undefined` has one argument and function call without any arguments has 0 agruments.
+Hence, the function invocation with `undefined` has one argument and function call without any arguments has 0 arguments.

 </p>
 </details>